jwrdegoede/libcamera/Documentation/software-isp-benchmarking.rst

    watch -n 10 cat /sys/class/power_supply/BAT0/power_now /sys/class/hwmon/hwmon6/fan?_input

-Note this not only measures the power consumption in ųW it also monitors the speed of this laptop's 2 fans.
-This is important because depending on the ambient temperature the 2 fans may spin up while testing and this will cause an additional power consumption of approx. 0.5W messing up the measurement.
+Note this not only measures the power consumption in µW it also monitors the speed of this laptop's 2 fans.
+This is important because depending on the ambient temperature the 2 fans may spin up while testing and this will cause an additional power consumption of approx. 0.5 W messing up the measurement.

 After starting qcam + the watch command let the laptop sit without using